-In this post, you’ll find treatment ideas for voice therapy for speech-language pathologists.
+In this article, you’ll find voice therapy exercises and treatment ideas for speech-language pathologists, including:

 Visit our shop for evidence-based voice therapy handouts, treatment guides, and much more.